 In the backyard, they discovered another human head buried in the ground, partly decomposed.

 When they ventured into the basement, they found large barrels stained with blood as well as the personal belongings of two missing people and a stack of Polaroid photos depicting naked men being sexually assaulted and tortured.

 They also found a stenographer’s pad meticulously detailing the abduction, torture, rape, and murder of six young men from around the area.

 This house, 4315 Charlotte Street, belonged to the Kansas City Butcher, one of the most deranged serial killers in history.

-Born Robert Andrew Berdella Jr. on January 31, 1949, in Cuyahoga Falls, Ohio, the man who would grow up to become this terrifying killer, grew up in a deeply religious Roman Catholic family in the early 1950s.
+Born Robert Andrew Berdella Jr. on January 31, 1949, in Cuyahoga Falls, Ohio, the man who would become this terrifying killer grew up in a deeply religious Roman Catholic family in the early 1950s.

 From a young age, Robert Berdella was a loner.
 With his severe nearsightedness, high blood pressure, and speech impediment, he was an easy target for bullies in his neighborhood.

 This included his father, who would physically and verbally abuse the young boy for his lack of athleticism.